Home > City Guides > Most Affordable Places to Live in New York in 2026

 A post shared by @instagram

 Located along the banks of the Hudson River, Albany is one of the best places to live in New York!
-Once a fur trading post, New York’s capital city is now the epicenter for jobs in technology, healthcare, commerce, and transportation, drawing professionals from all over due to the presence of the Capital District.
-Local colleges like the University at Albany and The College of Saint Rose also see a steady influx of students, pushing Albany to develop more business and entertainment districts to retain talent and grow the city’s young population!
+Once a fur trading post, New York’s capital city is now an epicenter for jobs in technology, healthcare, commerce, and transportation, drawing professionals from all over due to the presence of the Capital District.
+Local Albany colleges, such as the University at Albany and Maria College, also see a steady influx of students, prompting residents to develop more business and entertainment districts to retain talent and grow the city’s young population!
+Thanks to initiatives like first‑time homebuyer programs, down-payment assistance, and home repair grants, many residents can find affordable housing in Albany—even with modest incomes.

 Things to Do in Albany

 Take a tour, marvel at the original 19th-century architecture, and see the state’s legislative chambers at the New York State Capitol.
-Walk among over 100,000 tulips, listen to live music, and shop talented craft vendors at the Albany Tulip Festival, one of the Northeast’s most-loved events.
+Walk among over 100,000 tulips, listen to live music, and shop from talented craft vendors at one of the most-loved events in New York, the Albany Tulip Festival.
 Get tickets to see comedy acts, dance performances, and music shows of all kinds at The Egg.
 Sign up for golf lessons or play a round of 18 holes at the Capital Hills at Albany golf course.
-Grab a seat on the garden patio and enjoy breakfast favorites like the John Denver, Farmhouse Hash, or Gluten Free Pancakes all day at Iron Gate Cafe.
-Experience traditional Turkish and Mediterranean cooking with Carrot Tarator, the Kofte Kabob Platter, or a Chicken Gyro Wrap at Spinning Gyro.
-Order from a wide selection of wines to accompany a Wagyu NY Strip or Coq Au Vin with Triple Butter Potato Puree on the side at 677 Prime.
-Or make a reservation to indulge in Pollo Parmigiana or Pasta All’arrabbiata, with a Sicilian Cannoli for dessert, at Villa di Como Ristorante.
+Grab a seat on the garden patio and enjoy some of the best breakfast in Albany, featuring favorites like the John Denver, Bacado Omelet, or Gluten-Free Pancakes all day at Iron Gate Cafe.
+Experience traditional Turkish and Mediterranean food in Albany with Carrot Tarator, the Kofte Kabob Platter, or a Chicken Gyro Wrap at Spinning Gyro.
+Order from a wide selection of wines to accompany a Wagyu NY Strip or Sicilian Style Veal Rack Chop with Triple Butter Potato Puree on the side at 677 Prime.
+Or make a reservation to indulge in Pollo Pesto or Pasta All’amatriciana, accompanied by a Sicilian Cannoli for dessert at Villa di Como Ristorante.

 MOVING RESOURCES